muratk5n/thirdwave/en/README.md

 ---

 Netflix stawk in trouble.
-Their financials until 21Q4 has been good;
+But their financials until 21Q4 has been good; stellar even.
-stellar even.
 High GPM.

 ```python
 import pandas as pd, yf